minprog/uva-prog-ai/30 Homework/10 Week 1/10 Week 1.md

 # Homework Week 1

 The homework for this week consists of the following lectures, chapters from *Karel the Robot*, and chapters from *Think Java*.
+What you should do:

-You are required to mark all sections that you find hard to understand.
-You must also write down any questions that pop-up during reading.
+* You are required to mark all sections that you find hard to understand.

+* You must write down, in your book or separately, any questions that pop up during reading.

+* You must bring your book with you, including notes, to all lab sessions.

 ## Before the first lab session